RPJoshL/workout/README.md

 ### To-Do

-* Add workout statistics
-	* Outsource search from overview into a generic component
-	* Show various activity indexes and metrics
-	* Show steps and PAI score
 * Complete the light mode
-* Document uploading of raw files *(extend API documentation)* and adjust uploader auth mechanism
 * Use [`Leaflet.markercluster`](https://github.com/Leaflet/Leaflet.markercluster) in workout search for high zoom levels and many workouts